 Have you ever watched someone betray Jesus?
 Have you felt the pain and shock of watching someone among you—someone who seemed to be a follower of God—turn against Him?
 This can be confusing and disorienting, but what if it’s true that Jesus knows exactly what is in each of our hearts?
-As we talk about the True Story of Judas, that’s what we’re going to find, and I think the truth in this story will be steadying to your heart.
+As we talk about the True Story of Judas, that’s what we’re going to find.
+And amazingly, even the story of Judas can be fuel for our faith.

 I’m so delighted to have my friend Lee Nienhuis with me today.
 Lee is an author, speaker, Bible teacher, and podcast host.
 She’s the author of Brave Moms, Brave Kids and Countercultural Parenting.
 She and her husband Mike live in Michigan with their four kids.
 Lee loves Jesus, and has been transformed by the power of his word.
 That shines through so beautifully in this conversation about the difference between having proximity to Jesus – like Judas did – and having a sweet relationship with him, like the disciples did.